Nachtfeuer/pipeline/docs/shell.rst

   any valid yaml construct that results in a valid Python data hierarchy.

+**variables**

+  You can specify a field **variable** on each shell and the output of the Bash will be stored under the defined name.
+However a special note on this: when you define a task block for parallel tasks then one task cannot access a variable by another parallel task in same execution block;
+  but when such tasks are separated by an **env** entry each task after that entry is able to use it also those run in parallel too.
+More on this you can read in the chapter about tasks.

 Here's a simple example for the access:

 ::